SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 <td style="text-align: left">Firmware update URL (DEPRECATED)</td>
 <td style="text-align: left">fwUpdateURL</td>
 <td style="text-align: left">String</td>
-<td style="text-align: left"><b>DEPRECATED</b>: Please use the regular firmware repository to specify the firmware version that links to an external URL.
+<td style="text-align: left"><b>DEPRECATED</b>: Use the regular firmware repository to specify the firmware version that links to an external URL.
 This field will be removed in a future update.

 Indicates the firmware update URL from where the LWM2M device can download the firmware package.</td>
 <td style="text-align: left">Optional</td>